Semugeshi/AntiHunter-Command-Control-PRO/README.md

 ## Legal Disclaimer

-AntiHunter Command & Control PRO (?Software?) is distributed for **lawful, authorized defensive use only**.
+AntiHunter Command & Control PRO ("Software") is distributed for **lawful, authorized defensive use only**.
 You may operate this project solely on infrastructure, networks, devices, radio spectrum, and datasets that you own or for which you hold explicit, written permission to assess.
 By downloading, compiling, or executing the Software you agree to the following conditions:

 - **Authorization & intent.** Use is limited to security research, blue-team training, regulatory-compliant monitoring, or other defensive activities.
 Offensive operations, targeted surveillance, harassment, or tracking of individuals without their informed consent are strictly prohibited.
 - **Telecommunications compliance.** You are responsible for abiding by every jurisdictional regulation governing radio frequency use (e.g., FCC/CE/Ofcom rules, LoRa/ISM duty-cycle limits, licensing conditions) and any import/export controls that apply to cryptography, telemetry, or spectrum-monitoring tools.